PSBicep/PSBicep/README.md

 >**Note:** Starting with version `1.3.0` of the Bicep PowerShell module the cmdlets `Build-Bicep` and `ConvertTo-Bicep` uses the assemblies from the official [Bicep](https://github.com/Azure/bicep) repository instead of wrapping the Bicep CLI.
 When new Bicep versions are released there will be a slight delay before the PowerShell module gets tested updated with the latest assemblies.
 If new functionality is added to Bicep CLI before the PowerShell module supports it, use `Install-BicepCLI` to install the latest Bicep CLI version and use the CLI while waiting for an updated PowerShell module.

+>**UPCOMING BREAKING CHANGE NOTIFICATION!** Future releases of PSBicep _will_ require PowerShell 7.3 or later!
+Please see Pre-release versions for more info.

 ## Installation

 The Bicep PowerShell Module is published to [PowerShell Gallery](https://www.powershellgallery.com/packages/Bicep/).